Provide a summary of the book of 1maccabees. Include the main themes, important figures, and its significance in the Bible.

 Important Figures:

-- Mattathias: The priest who sparked the revolt against the Seleucid Empire.
+- Mattathias: A priest who ignites the revolt against the Seleucid Empire.

-- Judas Maccabeus: Mattathias's son and the military leader of the Maccabean revolt.
+- Judas Maccabeus: The son of Mattathias, he becomes the military leader of the Jewish forces and is celebrated for his victories.

-- Jonathan Maccabeus: Another son of Mattathias who plays a significant role in the political and military affairs following Judas's death.
+- Jonathan Maccabeus: Another son of Mattathias, who continues the struggle and plays a key role in securing political independence.

 Significance in the Bible: